 Adderall is a central nervous stimulant that is a combination of amphetamine and dextroamphetamine.
 Stimulant drugs affect chemicals in the brain and nervous system that impact hyperactivity and impulse control.
 They increase the activity of brain chemicals, promoting alertness and attentiveness.

 Although it is known in pop culture as being a study drug used among students, it is a legal prescription medication that is most typically prescribed for attention deficit hyperactivity disorder (ADHD).
 Adderall can be addictive and may require treatment in a rehab facility for recovery.

-Adderall has been approved by the Food and Drug Administration (FDA) for the treatment of ADHD.
+Adderall has been approved by the Food and Drug Administration (FDA) for the treatment of ADHD (Attention Deficit Hyperactivity Disorder).
 ADHD is a condition that usually appears during childhood and is characterized by symptoms of hyperactivity, impulsiveness, and a hard time paying attention.
 It is used for the treatment of ADHD because it helps to increase focus and control behavior.

 Adderall has also been approved by the FDA to treat narcolepsy, which is a sleeping disorder where people experience sudden and uncontrollable episodes of falling asleep during the day.
 Other symptoms include hallucinations, sleep paralysis and problems sleeping through the night.
 Adderall helps people with narcolepsy to stay alert and awake throughout the day.

 Apart from its medical uses, people abuse Adderall in an effort to increase work productivity, for weight loss, better athletic performance, and to increase energy and focus.
 It should be noted, each of these uses increase the risk of dependence and addiction.